No results for ""

 • Target context attributes mapped to SAML attributes: You can map SAML attribute values from your app to LaunchDarkly context attribute values, and then either target on those attributes, or target a segment that targets those attributes.
 SAML-defined attributes are dynamically generated and updated, which means you don't have to manually track who your end users are and what level of entitlement and access they should have.

-Syncing segments with a third-party application is available to customers on an Enterprise plan.
+Syncing segments with a third-party application is only available to customers on select plans.
 To learn more, read about our pricing.
 To upgrade your plan, contact Sales.

 Risks when using entitlement flags